wilgru/slipstream-react-app/README.md

 # SlipStream

-SlipStream is a web based note taking app inspired by the 'zettelkasten' note taking method.
+SlipStream is a stream of consciousness note taking web app where you can view your notes in different ways.

 ## Getting Started

 ### 1. Install recommended extensions (VS Code)

-Install all the recommended extensions for this repo to make sure you have as close as the same development environment as everyone else (strongly recommend the Sort Imports and Tailwind extensions at least).
+Install all the recommended extensions for this repo to make sure you have as close as the same development environment as everyone else (strongly recommend the Sort Imports, Tailwind, ESlint and Prettier extensions at least).

 The recommended extensions can be found under `.vscode/extensions.json` but VS Code should prompt you to install them when first opening the repo as well.

+Ensure the ESlint and Prettier extensions are enabled, and that you are using the workspace settings instead of your personal settings (which should be overridden by workspace settings by default).

 ### 2. Create .env file